PallaviZoting/calculator-behavior/addition.md

  And I press "equals"
  Then I see the "multiplication of numbers" as the result

-Scenario: Addition of more than 2 numbers
+Scenario: Addition of more than two numbers
  Given The calculator is turned on
  When I type in "number 1"
  And I press "plus"